xeoncross/pocco/README.md

 ## Example

+First you need to install the library using [Composer](http://getcomposer.org/doc/00-intro.md#globally).
+Create a `composer.json` file in your documentation folder and type this:

+	{
+		"require": {
+			"xeoncross/pocco": "dev-master"
+		}
+	}

-Create an index.php file in the root documentation folder and include and run Pocco.
+Next, create an index.php file and include and run Pocco.

 	<?php